hackingprincesa/Active-Directory-Lab/README.md

 Set-ExecutionPolicy Bypass CurrentUser or powershell -exec bypass
       Y
 Install nodule
-copy script from github
+Copy script from github
 Import module
     copy script from github
-Now you will use one of the tactics from the atomics folder choose which tactic you want to use
+Now you will use one of the tactics from the atomics folder Choose which tactic you want to use
 Run: Invoke-AtomicTest T1136.001
-        This attack created a new windows admin user called “newlocaluser”
-1. This will generate telemetry
+        This attack created a new windows admin user called “newlocaluser” This will generate telemetry
-2. Search in Splunk
+- Search in Splunk
-index=endpoint NewLocalUser
+	- index=endpoint NewLocalUser
-        - [ ] If no events, that will tell you that you’re blind to this activity.
+ 	- If no events, that will tell you that you’re blind to this activity.
 If an attacker compromised system and created a local account with your current settings, you will not be able to detect activity.
 Hence why ATR is good for SOC as it identifies the gaps and visibility for you and will also generate the telemetry to see if you can actually detect that activity
-1. Perform another attack
+- Perform another attack
 	Invoke-AtomicTest T1059.001
-            - [ ] This attack is called Command and Scripting Interpreter using Powershell
+        This attack is called Command and Scripting Interpreter using Powershell
-1. Search in Splunk
+- Search in Splunk
-    1. index=endpoint powershell
+	- Type "index=endpoint powershell" in search bar
-2. <Can build alerts to detect both attacks in the future
+<Can build alerts to detect both attacks in the future